 The Problem with Coping

 Ayurveda identifies the cause of any health concerns as the separation of mind, body and consciousness due to the degenerative effects of mental, emotional and physical stress.
-This ancient premise for Ayurveda is a well accepted tenant to western medicine that stress is a major cause of all health issues.
+This ancient premise for Ayurveda is a well accepted tenet to western medicine that stress is a major cause of all health issues.

 Stress triggers the release of stress-fighting hormones, which provide us with instant coping abilities.
 The problem starts when stress becomes constant.
 The stress fighting hormones are actually degenerative to the body over time and produce waste products called free radicals, which are currently believed to be the chemicals of aging and degeneration.
 Ayurveda, as an adaptogenic system of healthcare, combines lifestyle, diet, exercise and behavior along with an exhaustive list of Ayurvedic medicines that when used in concert to decrease mental, emotional, and physical stress, can enhance immunity, build energy and improve one’s quality of life.

 When we prime the system to decrease stress in this way, we can avoid the coping hormones – we become better able to deal with stressful situations from a calm and centered place.